 Review your declarations page to see your coverage limits, deductible and any add-on coverages that could be increasing your rate.
 If you decide to change insurance companies, you can review your current declarations page to make sure you are getting an apples-to-apples comparison with other insurers.

 Frequently asked questions

-Is a declaration page proof of insurance?
+Is a declarations page proof of insurance?

-Your insurance declaration page is usually the first page of your insurance policy.
+Your insurance declarations page is usually the first page of your insurance policy.
 You can easily identify the page because it will contain information about you, your insurance company, your coverages, your premium and your home address.